 The Planning Coordinator shall keep data or evidence to show compliance as identified below unless directed by its Compliance Enforcement Authority to retain specific evidence for a longer period of time as part of an investigation:

-The Planning Coordinator shall maintain its current, in force ATCID and any prior versions of the PTCID that were in force since the last compliance audit to show compliance with R1.
+The Planning Coordinator shall maintain its current, in force PTCMD and any prior versions of the PTCMD that were in force since the last compliance audit to show compliance with R1.

+The Planning Coordinator shall maintain evidence since their last compliance audit to show compliance with R2.

-The Planning Coordinator shall maintain evidence to show compliance with R2, R3, R4, and R5 for the most recent calendar year plus the current year.
+The Planning Coordinator shall maintain evidence to show compliance with R3, R4, and R5 for the most recent calendar year plus the current year.